 Some of you may remember, a little while back I posted a tutorial for DIY waterslide decals.

-Amongst other things, I mentioned how wonderful they are for creating custom embellishments without the need for any fancy pants equipment.
+Among other things, I mentioned how awesome they are for creating custom embellishments without the need for any fancy-pants equipment.
 Yep, waterslide decal paper is a truly fab product, though as great as it is, there is one drawback – although it’s somewhat tough it’s not especially durable.
-So, whilst it’s perfect for ornamental purposes, it’s not ideal for more practical applications….until now that is!
-Magic decal coating paper is a product designed to be used in conjunction with standard decal paper to make the finished transfers durable – yes, even dishwasher resistant!
+So, whilst it’s perfect for ornamental purposes, it’s not ideal for more practical applications…until now that is!
+Magic decal coating paper is a product designed to be used in conjunction with standard decal paper to make the finished transfers super durable – yes, even dishwasher resistant!

 If you’re already familiar with magic decal coating paper then please excuse my tardy excitement, though for everyone else who is just getting to the party now too, feel free to start throwing the streamers!
 1 Image to transfer.
 Use anything you like.
 2 Printer.
 You can use either a laser or an inkjet printer.
 6 Scissors.
 Ceiling Storage Bins.
 WD-40: Uses.
 Recycled creamer bottles.
 How to Build Window Seat From Wall Cabinets.
 Determine the measurements of the window-seat area, and select cabinets of an appropriate size from a kitchen-supply store or home-improvement center.